 Plus, they’re pretty short (Instagram stories can be 15 seconds at the longest), which means users don’t need to commit a ton of time or attention.
 They’re bite-sized clips that are easy and convenient to consume.

-We have some Instagram story ideas to help you out!
-Here are 17 different Instagram Story ideas you can use to get your own creative juices flowing.
+Luckily, we’ve rounded up a stack of the best Instagram story ideas to help you hack your engagement and boost your following.
+Here are XX different Instagram Story ideas you can use to get your own creative juices flowing.